lydialawli/up-to-you/README.md

 I want to work on a newer version of it, as it has a few things to improve for sure.
 But currently working on [Evok](https://github.com/lydialawli/Evok), my next mobile app after Up To You :)

-Comments and feedbacks are super appreciated 🙏🏻
+Comments and feedbacks are highly appreciated 🙏🏻